jahid-csedu/jahid-csedu.github.io/README.md

 ### Rakuten Beauty
 **Duration: Jun 2023 - Present**
 In my current role at Rakuten, I serve as a dynamic Backend API Developer for the Rakuten Beauty project.
 This initiative focuses on enhancing user experience by allowing users to search for and book appointments at beauty salons throughout Japan.
 I actively contribute to the project's microservices architecture using the Spring ecosystem, ensuring high availability and scalability.

-**Technologies used** *Java, Spring Boot, Microservices, Gradle, PostgreSQL, Elasticsearch, Docker, Apache Kafka, Spring Batch, Redis, Jenkins, Git, Jira, Confluence*
+**Technologies used:** *Java, Spring Boot, Microservices, Gradle, PostgreSQL, Elasticsearch, Docker, Apache Kafka, Spring Batch, Redis, Jenkins, Git, Jira, Confluence*
 ### Electronic Voting System
 **Duration: Jun 2022 - May 2023**
 As part of the Blockchain-based Electronic Voting System project, I played a crucial role in refactoring legacy codes, reducing code size, and improving maintainability.
 I also contributed to the improvement of the vote result calculation sheet, providing a better user experience.

-**Technologies used** *Java, Spring Boot, JPA, Microservices, JWT, PostgreSQL, Redis, AWS, Junit, Mockito, Git, Jenkins, Jira, and Confluence*
+**Technologies used:** *Java, Spring Boot, JPA, Microservices, JWT, PostgreSQL, Redis, AWS, Junit, Mockito, Git, Jenkins, Jira, and Confluence*

 ### Kona Time To Throw Away
 **Duration: Aug 2022 - Feb 2023**
 For the Kona Time To Throw Away project, a recycling management system in Cheongju City, South Korea, I developed the recycle collection scheduling API.
 This API reduced waste collection and car scheduling time by 30%.
 Additionally, I implemented a Reward Management System that increased user engagement by 30%, contributing to higher revenues.

-**Technologies used** *Java, Spring Boot, JPA, Microservices, JWT, PostgreSQL, Elasticsearch, Redis, AWS, Git, Jenkins, Jira, and Confluence*
+**Technologies used:** *Java, Spring Boot, JPA, Microservices, JWT, PostgreSQL, Elasticsearch, Redis, AWS, Git, Jenkins, Jira, and Confluence*

 ### Airlines Reservation System
 **Duration: Feb 2022 - May 2022**
 At TechnoNext, formerly Digigate360 Limited, I played a key role in crafting backend solutions for an advanced Airlines Reservation System.
 I led a team of developers, spearheading the development of a sophisticated flight search mechanism.
 This feature seamlessly responded to diverse search criteria, tailoring results based on user types.

-**Technologies used** *Java, Spring Boot, Maven, JPA, Hibernate, JUnit, SQL, Microsoft SQL Server, Git, GitHub, and Redmine*
+**Technologies used:** *Java, Spring Boot, Maven, JPA, Hibernate, JUnit, SQL, Microsoft SQL Server, Git, GitHub, and Redmine*

 ---